Nano-DNA-Studios/GitHubSelfRunner/README.md

 ## License
 ----
-Individuals can use the Tool under the MIT License
+Individuals can use the Tool and Docker Container under the MIT License

-Groups and or Companies consisting of 5 or more people can Contact MrDNAlex through the email ``Mr.DNAlex.2003@gmail.com`` to License the Tool for usage.
+Groups and or Companies consisting of 5 or more people can Contact MrDNAlex through the email ``Mr.DNAlex.2003@gmail.com`` to License the Tool and Container for usage.

 ## Support
 ----